US Immigration US Immigration English | Español

 How to Get Married in the United States

-United States citizens and non-U.S. citizens (including temporary visitors, legal and illegal immigrants) have the right to get married in the United States.
+United States citizens and non-US citizens, including temporary visitors, as well as legal and illegal immigrants, have the right to get married in the United States.
 There are no limitations for foreigners to get married in the United States.
 However, there are several steps that must be followed in order for the marriage to be valid.
-The marriage process differs sometimes substantially from state to state.
-One important prerequisite is the residency requirement, as some states require it and others do not.
-Other factors that must be taken into consideration include blood tests, ID requirement, types of legal marriages and age constraints.
+The requirements for marriage can differ substantially from state to state.
+One important prerequisite is the residency requirement, as some states require U.S. residency and others do not.
+Other factors that must be taken into consideration include other requirements that can vary depending on the state such as blood tests, Identification documentation, types of legal marriages, and age restrictions.

 • Marriage procedure overview for all 50 U.S. states